Click here to download a PDF copy of our Privacy Disclosure.

 Do-Not-Call List Exceptions.
 Most Do-Not-Call laws allow businesses and other entities to make telephone solicitations to certain consumers even though their number may appear on a Do-Not-Call list.
 Generally, these exceptions apply to (1) businesses with an “Established Business Relationship” with the consumer; (2) a consumer who has specifically consented to allow the business to call him or her; (3) charitable organizations; and (4) political entities.
 The Established Business Relationship exception will apply most frequently to the activities the Bank undertakes for consumers.
 The Bank may contact consumers that fall within these exceptions, based on information received from each client.

-Company-Specific Do-Not-Call Lists.
-Do-Not-Call regulations allow a consumer to place his or her telephone number on a Company-Specific Do-Not-Call List that prohibits a business from contacting that consumer even if the consumer and the business have an Established Business Relationship.
-Typically, a consumer’s Company Specific Do-Not-Call Request will become effective 30 days after the consumer makes the request.
-The Bank will honor Company Specific Do-Not-Call Lists based on information provided by the consumer.
+Bank-Specific Do-Not-Call Lists.
+Do-Not-Call regulations allow a consumer to place his or her telephone number on a Bank-Specific Do-Not-Call List that prohibits a business from contacting that consumer even if the consumer and the business have an Established Business Relationship.
+Typically, a consumer’s Bank Specific Do-Not-Call Request will become effective 30 days after the consumer makes the request.
+The Bank will honor Bank Specific Do-Not-Call Lists based on information provided by the consumer.

 Use of Automated or Predictive Dialers.
 These laws dictate when and how the Bank can use automated or predictive dialers to call consumers.
 The Bank does not use automated or predictive dialers to place telephone solicitations.